DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

     3) Can you use an institutional archive?
     [If yes, use your institutional archive.]

-    If none of the above applies, use a generic research data archive, or possibly a multipurpose archive accepting both data and other type of outputs.
+    If none of the above applies, use a generic research data archive, or possibly a multipurpose archive accepting both data and other type of outputs.\

+[Re3data](https://www.re3data.org/) and [FAIRsharing](https://fairsharing.org/) are registries that may help you identify suitable repositories.
+For multipurpose repositories, see the [Generalist Repository Comparison Chart](https://doi.org/10.5281/zenodo.7946938).

 In some cases, it is important to contact the research data archive beforehand.
+If dataset submission needs to be clarified with the repository, this should be done well ahead of data deposition.

 ### List data that you have deleted or will delete